16 April 2024

 More importantly I’ve strived to be a better person.
 I raised two daughters — okay, my wife helped — and they are both strong feminists and able professionals and I’m proud of them beyond words.
 My wife can further vouch for my good behavior.

 I’ve always not just liked women but been fascinated by them.
 Endlessly so.
 Maybe the circumstances of my childhood contributed to this, particularly not having had a “real” mother and no sisters.
-Women I was with often commented on how I seemed to really appreciate them and on how loving I could be.
+Women I 've been with have often commented on how I seem to really appreciate them and on how loving I could be.
 Maybe I wasn’t so bad after all.

 How would I feel if one of my daughter’s came home with someone like me?
 If he resembled me in my twenties I’d be mortified.
 If he was more like me in my late thirties and beyond I’d embrace him.